anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 To utilize EST {{!RFC7030}} for enrollment, the domain registrar performs pre-processing of the wrapping signature before actually using EST as defined in {{!RFC7030}}.

 There may be pledges that can support both modes, initiator and responder mode.
-In these cases BRSKI-PRM can be combined with BRSKI as defined in {{!RFC8995}} or BRSKI-AE {{I-D.ietf-anima-brski-ae}} to allow for more bootstrapping flexibility.
+In these cases, BRSKI-PRM can be combined with BRSKI as defined in {{!RFC8995}} or BRSKI-AE {{RFC9733}} to allow for more bootstrapping flexibility.
+Providing information about capabilities of BRSKI components like the pledge or registrar is handled as part of the discovery.
+BRSKI-PRM relies only on a minimum necessary set of capabilities for the interaction and leaves the definition of more advanced mechanisms allowing to signal specific capabilities to {{I-D.ietf-anima-brski-discovery}}.